kmahyyg/forticlient-7-docker/README.md

 ## Usage

-Set the following environment variable before you start:
+Modify `.env` to set the following environment variable before you start:

 |          Env Var         |  Spec  |
 |:------------------------:|:------:|